-- Before the webinar, we will ask for you to identify one or two examples of teaching inclusively from you or your colleagues.
+- Before the face-to-face/synchronous program, we will ask for you to identify one or two examples of teaching inclusively from you or your colleagues.

 - Read through CELT’s Strategies to Create an Inclusive Classroom (PDF), for examples of teaching inclusively, do any of these speak to you and your department?
 Could you provide a visual or verbal example?
 For instance, one strategy is to “ensure images and illustrations are representative of diverse appearances (e.g. genders, abilities, ages, etc.)” A faculty member, in the Apparel Program, strives to include images of individuals that represent multiple sizes and ages (compared to traditional examples of youthful, very thin examples) to demonstrate the wide range of people that interact with the apparel industry.